 SAFETY AND WELFARE

 The welfare and safety of the dogs, the young people and the staff will be the number one priority throughout the entire project.
-If at any time during the project it is felt that a dog poses a danger to staff or one of the youths, then that dog will be taken from the project and put into one of Moorlands Dog Rescue’s regular foster homes who are trained to work with reactive dogs.
-Similarly, if it was felt that one of the dogs was not coping with the project or environment for another reason, Moorlands Dog Rescue would transfer them into a full time foster environment.
+If at any time during the project it is felt that a dog poses a danger to staff or one of the young people, then that dog will be taken from the project and put into a rescue placement who can help the dog further.
+Similarly, if it was felt that one of the dogs was not coping with the project or environment for another reason, they would be transferred to a foster based rescue.

-An independent welfare officer will conduct a review of the project fortnightly.
+An independent welfare officer will conduct a review of the project.
 This person will be an external, impartial, objective animal professional with no ties or interest in the project.
 They will be analysing/reviewing the dog’s mental and physical welfare, checking the environment and giving feedback via a report of their findings.
-This review will be organised by Moorlands Dog Rescue and published for public viewing.

 Isaac, due to be killed in a council pound before moving to Moorlands Dog Rescue in 2017.